-In 2012 TWIA purchased an \$850 million reinsurance policy to ensure funding was in place in the event of a major hurricane.
-This followed the purchase of a \$636 million reinsurance policy in 2011.
+In 2014 TWIA obtained \$950 million in traditional reinsurance and accessed the capital markets for the first time via the issuance of a \$400 million catastrophe bond.
 Insurers can also purchase reinsurance to cover their individual exposures.

 Earlier in 2009 new legislation (HB 4409), made major reforms to TWIA funding and claims-paying structure, making up to \$2.5 billion available to fund hurricane losses.